 - Oregano (Origanum vulgare) is a plant that offers antibacterial properties and has been historically used to fight infections.
 Add flavor to recipes and enjoy as tea.

 - Spearmint (Mentha spicata) is famous for its calming and rejuvenating effects.
-It can be used to flavor desserts or ingested in hot or cold teas.
+It can use to flavor desserts or ingested in hot or cold teas.

 Most importantly, you must purchase all medicine plants from trustworthy sources to ensure quality.
-Fortunately, NBU Florists offer this non-GMO seeds source as well as other medicinal plant seed mixes for those wanting to explore medicinal plant use.
+Fortunately, NBU Florists offer this non-GMO seeds source as well as other medicinal plant seed mixes for those wanting to explore this use.

 Some medicinal plants you can order and use for home remedies-